ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ## Suppress Cell Focus

-If you want keyboard navigation turned off, then set `suppressCellFocus=true` in the `gridOptions`.
+If you want keyboard navigation turned off, then set `suppressCellFocus=true` in the gridOptions.

 ## Header Navigation